zspatter/network-simulation/README.md

 ### <ins>Other Classes</ins>
 -  `Dijkstra` - finds all shortest paths from a source node in a given graph
 -  `GraphBuilder` - builds a random network with N nodes (edge weights are synthetic but expressed in the same "hours" unit as real networks)
--  `OrganGenerator` - harvests organs from N deceased donors using per-organ recovery probabilities (kidney recovered from nearly every donor and yields two; heart/lung less often) and adds them to an `OrganList`
+-  `OrganGenerator` - harvests organs from N deceased donors using per-organ recovery probabilities (kidney recovered from nearly every donor and yields two; heart/lung less often) and adds them to an `OrganList`.
+Donor location is drawn uniformly from every network node by default, or from an optional `eligible_nodes` subset - e.g. on the real hospital network, donors may originate at a transplant hospital or an Organ Procurement Organization (OPO), but not e.g. a lab (see [Scenario Reports](#scenario-reports)).
--  `PatientGenerator` - generates N patients with realistic organ need / blood type / body size / HLA sensitization / initial urgency, plus a location, and adds them to a `WaitList`
+-  `PatientGenerator` - generates N patients with realistic organ need / blood type / body size / HLA sensitization / initial urgency, plus a location, and adds them to a `WaitList`.
+Location is likewise uniform over every node by default, or restricted to an optional `eligible_nodes` subset - e.g. only real transplant-hospital nodes, since only they maintain a wait list.
 -  `ConnectivityChecker` - determines if a given graph is connected
 -  `SubnetworkGenerator` - takes a `Network` and a collection (`OrganList` or `WaitList`) and creates a subnetwork containing only nodes where elements of the collection are present
 -  `GraphConverter` - converts a `Network` to a `NetworkX` (graph library) object, optionally including hospital attributes (city/state/region/counts) for visualization or analysis